 Intermediate Term Low (ITL)

+The term "intermediate-term" refers to something positioned in the middle or between two stages.
 An Intermediate Term Low (ITL) is essentially a Short Term Low, but higher Short Term Lows are located on its left and right.

 This low is positioned between two higher Short Term Lows and is lower than both of them.